Find out how the Universal Thinking Framework helps pupils:

 Want to explore this further?
-Download the powerpoint and share it with your colleagues.
+Download the powerpoint to understand what it's all about.

 “The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one.”
 Mark Twain